 Class Location: All lessons are conducted at the Leach Recreation Center Pool.

-Class Length: Classes run 30 minutes to 1 hour in length depending on the level.
+Class Length: Classes run 30 minutes to 45 minutes in length depending on the level.

 Register Online or In-Person: Registration takes place in Rec Connect, our online portal, or in-person at the Leach Recreation Center during normal operating hours.
 For assistance with Rec Connect, please visit our Rec Connect Help Desk.